Rankin-Cohen brackets for Calabi-Yau modular forms: Introduction

-{\bf Acknowledgment.} The initial inspiration of the present study came from a conversation between Hossein Movasati and Don Zagier.
-In fact, Hossein Movasati discussed his perspectives on the modular vector field $\Ra$ and the \cy modular forms calculated in \cite{ho22} with D. Zagier, and received the recommendation that it would be very helpful if he could somehow define the Rankin-Cohen brackets in his context.
-This conversation was shared later with the author and others by H. Movasati.
-At that moment we did not succeed in solving the problem, because of the absence of some key points such as the correct weights of the \cy modular forms and etc. After the work \cite{younes2}, the author could find the missing points of the research and completed the present work.
-Because of this, the author would like to thank both of them, in particular he is very grateful to H. Movasati for his helpful discussions and comments, including his suggestions for unifying the notations.
+{\bf Acknowledgment.} The initial inspiration of the present study came from a conversation between Hossein Movasati and Don Zagier, which was shared later with the author and others by Movasati.
+At that moment we did not succeed in solving the problem, because of the absence of some key points such as the correct weight of the \cy (quasi-)modular forms and etc. After the work \cite{younes2}, the author could find the missing points of the research and completed the present work.
+Because of this, the author would like to thank both Movasati and Zagier, in particular he is very grateful to Movasati for his helpful discussions and comments.